 To do this you just need to apply for a no medical exam life insurance policy.

-This isn’t the ideal solution for people in good health, because without a medical exam, an insurance will usually mitigate the risk by charging a higher premium in exchange for not checking off on the medical exam.
+This isn’t the ideal solution for people in good health, because, without a medical exam, insurance will usually mitigate the risk by charging a higher premium in exchange for not checking off on the medical exam.

 8: I’m Just Not Ready To Think About Death

 Fear of death can make people act superstitiously and illogically.
 Applying for life insurance does not make death any more probable.